wp-plugins/social-share/readme.txt

 * Customize the width/height of your Facebook button
 * Change the verb to "Like" or "Recommend" and font
 * Change the language of the Facebook button (includes all supported Facebook languages, including Pirate and Klingon)
+* Add Facebook plugins to your site, including; Activity Feed, Recommendations and Like Box
 * Add StumbleUpon button to your website, including 5 different designs.
 * Add Reddit.com button to your website, including 20+ different designs.